A Flintloque Character Booklet by James Brittain, Mike Roberts & Gavin Syme

 Adapted for Flintloque 3rd Edition by Craig Andrews

-In 2010 Craig Andrews, creator and owner of Orcs in the Webbe, worked closely with Alternative Armies and updated the Obidiah's Army Character Booklet making it fully compatible with the new rules.
+So with that in mind back in 2010, Craig Andrews, creator and owner of Orcs in the Webbe, worked closely with Alternative Armies and updated the Obidiah's Army Character Booklet making it fully compatible with the new rules.

 I'd like to thank a few people who helped in bringing this project to light.
 Firstly Gavin Syme for letting me bring Obidiah and his nefarious band up to date and publish the results here on OITW.
 Due to my lack of organisation I had back in the 90s my miniatures were safely stored but the box has long gone so thanks go to Tony Harwood for the original box art photographs he sent through at my request at the eleventh hour.
 I'd also like to thank my better half Emma for the removal of all my errant apostrophes and all the other such grammatical faux pas I commit on an hourly basis.
 And special mention must go to my original Flintloque group; Ben, Mark and CJ, for having already chosen their forces leaving me with the Deserters back in '97.